Health and social welfare guidance for intravenous drug users

 - Influenza vaccinations

 The service is only for citizens of Helsinki.

-If the use of intoxicants cannot be given up with the help of outpatient care, the person may seek 24-hour detoxification treatment in a health centre or as outpatient services for substance abusers.
+If the use of intoxicants cannot be given up with the help of outpatient care, the person may seek 24-hour detoxification treatment in a health and social services centre or as outpatient services for substance abusers.
 The aim of detoxification treatment is to safely break the cycle of substance abuse and to motivate the patient for the necessary further treatment.
 The duration of detoxification treatment is usually a few days.

 Withdrawal treatment is long-term treatment, which includes not only treatment of withdrawal symptoms but also support for life management, mental health and solving any other problems caused by substance abuse.
 The withdrawal treatment may last two to four weeks.